teddyk251/traffic_data_warehouse_migration/README.md

     activate and trigger load_dag
     activate and trigger dbt_dag
     ```
-6. Access redash dashboard
+6. Access Superset dashboard
     ```JS
-    Navigate to `http://localhost:5000/` on the browser
+    Navigate to `http://localhost:8088/` on the browser
     ```

 <!-- CONTRIBUTING -->